 Cal Cities supports the visionary effort of the High-Speed Rail project and supports the involvement of local officials in the project planning and implementation.
-However, Cal Cities opposes efforts to exempt the High-Speed Rail project from the California Environmental Quality Act (CEQA) and other processes that provide an opportunity for local input.
+However, Cal Cities opposes efforts to exempt the High-Speed Rail project from the California Environmental Quality Act (CEQA) and any other effort that would eliminate an opportunity for local input.
 Cal Cities also supports efforts to reaffirm voter support of the project, including voter reconsideration for the bond.

 Cal Cities supports the development of best practices and funding to support all modes of goods movement including ports, roadways, storage/distribution centers, rail, and air.
-A focus should be kept on job creation and retention, economic development, and safety.
-Cal Cities encourages cities to actively engage their region and the state in making goods movement decisions.
+A focus should be kept on job creation and retention, economic development, and safety with cities actively engaged in their region for appropriate goods movement decision.

-Cal Cities supports efforts to improve the California Public Utilities Commission's ability to respond to and investigate significant transportation accidents in a public and timely manner to improve rail shipment, railroad, aviation, marine, highway, and pipeline safety.
+Cal Cities supports efforts to improve the California Public Utilities Commission's (CPUC) ability to respond to and investigate significant transportation accidents in a transparent and timely manner to improve rail shipment, railroad, aviation, marine, highway, safe autonomous vehicle activities, and pipeline safety.

-Cal Cities supports efforts to expand the Caltrans Business Logo Program, including the accurate deployment of EV charging signage.
+Cal Cities supports efforts to expand the Caltrans Business Logo Program, including the accurate deployment of Electric Vehicle Charging Station ("EVCS") charging signage.